uberscott/disney-lean-back/README.md

 # THE LEAN BACK EXPERIENCE
 This project is a proof of concept.
-Specifically I am trying to prove a concept I have to a potential employer that I am competent enough to join the team because no one wants another layabout slugabed that collects a paychecks and produces mediocre code that other devs have to fix--that's bad for morale!
+Specifically I am trying to prove a concept I have to a potential employer that I am competent enough to join the team because no one wants another layabout slugabed that collects paychecks and produces mediocre code that other devs have to fix--that's bad for morale!

 I call this project the 'Lean Back Experience' because that is what Google terms this kind of screen on Android TV... formerly known as GoogleTV and now recently changed back to being called GoogleTV after being AndroidTV for so long.